Construction of Protograph-Based Partially Doped Generalized LDPC Codes: Numerical Results and Analysis

-The construction for the protograph of the conventional protograph LDPC code, $G_c$ is made for $y_{max}=5,10,15$ for the half-rate protograph ensemble.
-The numerical results are summarized in Table~\ref{tab:IRR-half}, where the coding gain given for the proposed PD-GLDPC code is compared to the conventional protograph LDPC code with equal degree distribution.
-The random ensemble-based GLDPC code with threshold $0.466$ in \cite{random_GLDPC} is represented as a variable node ensemble $\lambda(x)=0.8x^2+0.01x^3+0.01x^5+0.18x^7$ and a doping portion of $40\%$ by Hamming code.
-Fig.~\ref{fig:IRR_half} shows the performance comparison of three half-rate codes which are the irregular protograph LDPC code constructed from $G_c$, a random ensemble-based GLDPC code in \cite{random_GLDPC}, and the proposed protograph-based PD-GLDPC code constructed from $G_p$, where $y_{max}=5$.
-All three codes in Fig.~\ref{fig:IRR_half} are $(n,k)=(30000,15000)$ codes of half-rate, where $G_c$ is defined as $\bold{D}^{(2,3,4,5,6,20)}=(165,134,47,23,5,26)$ and has the same variable node degree distribution as the PD-GLDPC code after lifting by $N=105$. $x=y\mu=75$ protograph variable nodes are partially doped in the PD-GLDPC code.
-The constructed protograph-based PD-GLDPC code for $y_{max}=5$ has a coding gain of 0.0079 and 0.0039 compared to the GLDPC code in \cite{random_GLDPC} and the irregular protograph LDPC from $G_c$, respectively.
-Fig.~\ref{fig:IRR_half} shows that the proposed protograph-based PD-GLDPC code has a good performance both in the waterfall and low error floor region due to the fact that the code is optimized by increasing the doping as much as possible, and at the same time, the typical minimum distance constraint is satisfied.
-In terms of the asymptotic analysis, increasing the portion of degree-2 variable nodes increases the possibility of the code to approach the channel capacity \cite{deg2_thres_IT}.
-However, the existence of a typical minimum distance of the protograph is also important, which upper bounds the portion of degree-2 variable nodes in the LDPC code.
-Thus, balancing of degree-2 variable nodes is needed in order to satisfy both a typical minimum distance condition and a good threshold.
-The proposed protograph-based PD-GLDPC code guarantees the balancing of the degree-2 variable nodes by carefully choosing the rate of the protograph code and the number of doping on degree-2 variable nodes. \\
+As the performance comparison with the existing GLDPC codes, we use the random GLDPC code ensemble with the threshold $0.466$ in \cite{random_GLDPC} that is represented as $\lambda(x)=0.8x^2+0.01x^3+0.01x^5+0.18x^7$ and {{a doping ratio $\nu=0.4$}} by the Hamming code.
+Fig.~\ref{fig:IRR_half} shows performance comparison of four half-rate codes which are AR4JA code \cite{div_proto}, the irregular protograph LDPC code constructed from $G_c$, the random ensemble-based GLDPC code in \cite{random_GLDPC}, and the proposed PD-GLDPC code constructed from $G_p$ in Table~2, where $y_{max}=5$.
+All four codes in Fig.~\ref{fig:IRR_half} are $(n,k)=(30000,15000)$ codes of the half-rate, where $G_c$ is defined as $\bold{D}^{(2,3,4,5,6,20)}=(165,134,47,23,5,26)$ and has the same VN degree distribution as the PD-GLDPC code after lifting by $N=75$. $x=\mu y=75$ protograph VNs are partially doped in the PD-GLDPC code. {For the constructed PD-GLDPC code, we have $\nu=\frac{x\beta }{x\beta+n_c N}=\frac{375}{375+15000}=0.02439$}.
+The constructed PD-GLDPC code for $y_{max}=5$ has a coding gain of 0.0079 and 0.0039 compared to the GLDPC code in \cite{random_GLDPC} and the irregular protograph LDPC code from $G_c$, respectively.
+Fig.~\ref{fig:IRR_half} shows that the proposed PD-GLDPC code has a good performance both in the waterfall and the low error floor region due to the fact that the code is optimized by increasing the doping as much as possible, and at the same time, the typical minimum distance constraint is satisfied.
+In terms of the asymptotic analysis, increasing the portion of degree-2 VNs increases the possibility of the code to approach the channel capacity \cite{deg2_thres_IT}.
+However, the existence of a typical minimum distance of the protograph is also important, which upper bounds the portion of degree-2 VNs in the LDPC code.
+Thus, balancing the portion of degree-2 VNs is needed in order to satisfy both a typical minimum distance condition and a good threshold.
+The proposed PD-GLDPC code guarantees the balance of the degree-2 VNs by carefully choosing the rate of the protograph code and the number of doping on degree-2 VNs.